Did DarkSide Hackers Just Apologize For Hacking a U.S. Oil Pipeline?

-After shutting down the largest oil pipeline in the United States, ransomware group DarkSide wants you to know that they’re really not bad people.
+After shutting down the largest oil pipeline in the United States, ransomware group DarkSide wants you to know they’re not bad people.

 DarkSide Sends a Curious Message

-The group posted a statement Monday clarifying their motives for their attack on a major U.S. pipeline.
-The statement said the group was ‘apolitical’ and does not participate in geopolitics.
-Therefore, there’s no need to assume any affiliation with a different government and assign motives.
+The group posted a statement Monday clarifying their motives for attacking a major U.S. pipeline.
+The statement said the group was ‘apolitical’ and did not participate in geopolitics.
+Therefore, there’s no need to assume affiliation with a different government and assign motives.

 Colonial stated that it would be ‘incrementally’ bringing its pipeline back online throughout the week.